Faculty & Staff Directory

 Professor

-School of Art + Art History/graphic design / design & visual communications, co-design
+School of Art + Art History/design & visual communications, graphic design (additional specializations: co-design, information design)

 Biography

 With Raúl Sánchez, I co-authored the chapter “CoDesigning for Development” in The Routledge Handbook of Sustainable Design, edited by RB Egenhoffer.
-London: Routledge Press (2018).
-I received several grants to support my work, including a Sappi “Ideas That Matter” grant, the inaugural American Institute of Graphic Arts Design Research Grant, and three Fulbright grants.
-I share my work on design methods and pedagogy at conferences, including the AIGA H3 Biennial Conference, the AIGA New Contexts/New Practices Social Economies thread, GLIDE ‘10: Global Interaction in Design—where I was awarded best paper—and at MX Design Conference: Social Impact of Design (Universidad Iberoamericana, Mexico City).
-My article “Identity and Representation: (Yucatec) Maya in the Visual Culture of Tourism” was published in the Latin American and Caribbean Ethnic Studies Journal.
-I was one of 24 international educators contributing to the Icograda Design Education Manifesto Update.
+London: Routledge Press, published in 2024 — selected publications are listed below.
+I received several grants to support my work, including three Fulbright grants, a Sappi “Ideas That Matter” grant, and the inaugural American Institute of Graphic Arts Design Research Grant.
+I share my work on design methods and pedagogy at conferences, including Design Research Society, AIGA, and SECAC.
+If you're interested in my work on tourism and representation, check out one of my favorite articles, “Identity and Representation: (Yucatec) Maya in the Visual Culture of Tourism,” which was published in the Latin American and Caribbean Ethnic Studies Journal.
+I value design pedagogy and was one of 24 international educators contributing to the Icograda Design Education Manifesto Update.

 My creative design work has appeared in national and international juried exhibitions in the UK, Hungary, Cuba, Venezuela, Mexico, and the US.
-In the past, I have worked as a senior designer for Sapient (Atlanta) on the design of large-scale websites for international clients, including the Dutch bank ING, and worked at other design agencies as well as with the US Government.
-I served on design juries, including Design Incubation’s Communication Design Educators Awards program from 2016–2022, and chaired the program in 2018 and 2019.
+In the past, I have worked as a senior designer for Sapient (Atlanta) on the design of large-scale websites for international clients, including the Dutch bank ING, and have also worked at other design agencies, as well as with the US Government.
+Service to the discipline includes reviewing conference and book proposals and serving on design juries, including Design Incubation’s Communication Design Educators Awards program.

 Contact Information